Sexual Violence Prevention Online Training Programs

 foster a safer and healthier place to live, learn and work

-Not Anymore for Alcohol and Other Drugs is an interactive 45 minutes online training program that is designed to educate students on the risks of the abuse of alcohol and other drugs.
+Alcohol and Other Drugs is an interactive 45 minutes online training program that is designed to educate students on the risks of the abuse of alcohol and other drugs.
 This program will empower students to make well-informed decisions about alcohol use, link choices about responsible drinking behavior to academic and personal success, and develop effective strategies for handling drinking behavior of their peers.
 All incoming undergraduate students are expected to ecomplete this training.

-Not Anymore Refresher is 30 minutes long and refreshes students' understanding on key topics by using peer presenters, survivor and bystander testimonials and video-based scenarios.
+Clarifying Consent (Refresher Training) is 30 minutes long and refreshes students' understanding on key topics by using peer presenters, survivor and bystander testimonials and video-based scenarios.
 The refresher course assigned to returning students for fall 2020 focuses on sexual harrassment and stalking.

 All continuing students must complete a refresher course annually.
-Training will begin on September 1 and must be completed by Oct 7.

 Please read instructions below on how to access training programs.